FShahid/yaae-yet-another-audio-encoder/README.md

 > You can download whole compiled package from here, but I still recommend that you download all applications separately.

-> An updated archive of required files can be downloaded from here: d-h.st/z8r
+> An updated archive of required files can be downloaded from here.

 ##### AND